 Students will complete a total of 800 program clinical externship hours requirement at one or more of UMI’s clinical sites--imaging clinics, hospitals, and physician offices.

 Students are welcome to research opportunities with clinical sites other than UMI’s core affiliates.
 All students are encouraged to start building their professional network and developing relationships early in the program through volunteering, job shadowing, and using professional social media sites such as Linkedin.

 NOTE: If a student attends clinical externship at the place of her/his employment, the site must meet the same requirements as any other externship site.
 Externship students should not be compensated for externship hours and should not be a replacement for regular employees.

-UMI’s clinical administrator oversees students’ progress during their clinical portion of the program.
+UMI’s designated clinical administrator monitors students’ progress during their clinical portion of the program.
 The clinical administrator monitors students’ completion of clinical hours and assigns grades based on clinical evaluations performed by designated clinical preceptors.

 UMI strives to make the clinical assignments as fair and equitable to each student as possible.
 Final decision of acceptance is made by the CE facility after the review/interview process with the student.

 The place of the clinical assignments cannot be changed unless such a change is part of the initial plan with the student.

 In some cases, a student may be assigned to complete his/her clinical hours at more than one clinical site, consecutively or concurrently, to provide the student with a more balanced and/or diverse experience.

 Travel time, distance, or operational hours of the site are not the primary considerations that guide UMI decision in students’ externship placement.
 Stability, diversity and/or volume of practice, opportunity for hands- on training, the clinical site’s requirements and/or an opportunity for potential employment are.